thangchung/practical-dapr/README.md

 ## Show your support

-If you liked `practical-dapr` project or if it helped you, please give a star :star: for this repository.
+If you liked `practical-dapr` this project or if it helped you, please give a star :star: for this repository.
 That will not only help strengthen our .NET community but also improve cloud-native apps development skills for .NET developers in around the world.
 Thank you very much :+1:

 ## Contributing
+Go through these easy steps given below :
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`